maidersonn/Testing_Cards_Game/README.md

 It is a simple project built wiht Javascript, HTML, CSS.

 I am using Jest to test pure functionality.
+And Playwright to make test end-to-end.

 ### Set up

 'npm install'

+open 'index.html' with life server

 'npm test' to run tests

-open 'index.html' file with Live Server to play the game